Corporate Gifts

 What thank-you gift ideas actually land?

 The gifts that work are useful, well made and easy to enjoy, not flashy for the sake of it.
-A curated box of artisan treats from independent makers feels generous and personal, and there is rarely a wrong recipient for something delicious.
+A curated box of good treats feels generous and personal, and there is rarely a wrong recipient for something delicious.
 A reusable bottle, a quality ceramic mug or a bamboo notebook earns a place on a desk and a daily reminder of your thanks.
 Cosy items like soft knitwear or a candle suit a warmer, more personal note.
 For a team, a small core of genuinely useful items with a little variation keeps things consistent without feeling mass-produced.
 The test is the same one that works for any gift: would they have happily chosen this for themselves?
 If yes, it lands.
-We can curate options from over 200 sustainable products to match the person and the occasion.
+We can curate options from over 200 products to match the person and the occasion, and quote clearly so the value is easy to see.

 Why does the personal note matter so much?